Jessicavazm/JessicaVaz_T2A1-B/README.md

     Factorial: 10! (where n = 10!)
     10x 9x 8x 7x 6x 5x 4x 3x 2x 1 = 3,628,800

-Exponential algorithm steps doubles with addition to dataset.
+Exponential algorithm doubles with dataset addition.
 This is common in recursing algorithms that call themselves multiple times.
 Exponential algorithms should be avoided because it has very high complexity and uses a lot of memory.

 #### Exponential Fibonacci example